 A guide through areas and issues necessary to plan and implement a quality program for infants and toddlers including: creating environments, ensuring children's safety, promoting children's health and guiding behavior.
 Attention is also given to planning routine and activities that will enable children to explore and discover their world.
-Notes: 16 hours of observation is required at the DACC Child Development Center or other approved site in addition to in-class time.
 Prerequisite: Successful completion of EDUC 230 with a grade of "C" or better.
 [C]